catt-tung/archetypes-flask-app/README.md

 ![ERD](myapp/static/Screen%20Shot%202022-04-15%20at%201.29.43%20AM.png)

-In perhaps a different project, I would love for this to be extensible to _all_ the archetypes and create an API database to be able to search them - however given that there are prehaps hundreds of archetypes, this would really have to be a much more robust app with API search functionality.
+In perhaps a different project, I would love for this to be extensible to _all_ the archetypes, and create an API database to be able to search them - however given that there are _hundreds_ of archetypes, this would really have to be a much more robust app, with API search functionalities and more filtering and display methods to make it practical and applicable.

 ## Credits
 + This site's idea was inspired entirely by the works of Caroline Myss in Sacred Contracts, cited as follows: Myss, Caroline.
 Sacred Contracts: Awakening Your Divine Potential.
 Harmony, 2002.